Developers-Collective/NSMBW-Custom-Sprites/Utility/ExtendedSpriteSettings/README.md

 > For now, reggie has not approved the pull request, so you won't be able to use this feature with the official version of Reggie.
 However, you can use this [custom version of Reggie](https://github.com/Synell/Reggie-Next/tree/sprite-settings) to use this feature while waiting for the official version to be updated.

 > [!WARNING]\
 > Opening old levels with the new version of Reggie will work fine.
-However, levels created or saved with the new version of Reggie will not work with old versions of Reggie.
+However, levels created or saved with the new version of Reggie will not work with old versions of Reggie if they contain extended sprites.
+If they don't contain extended sprites, they should work fine with old versions of Reggie.

 #### XML